import all python add-ons etc that will be needed later on

 \[\displaystyle \frac{\psi_k^{j+1}-\psi_k^j}{\Delta t}=i\frac{1}{2(\Delta x)^2}\bigg(\left(\psi_{k+1}^{j+1}-2\psi_k^{j+1}+\psi_{k-1}^{j+1}\right) + \left(\psi_{k+1}^j-2\psi_k^j+\psi_{k-1}^j \right )\bigg)-i V_k(\psi_k^{j+1}+\psi_k^j)\]

-Expanding on a grid means that the end points effectively form an infinitely high barrier, i.e the calculation takes place within a square well or ‘particle in a box’ potential so normally the calculation is stopped before the ends are reached.
-If not you do this you should observe the wavepacket being reflected of the wall and then its continued motion.
+Expanding on a grid means that the end points effectively form an infinitely high barrier, i.e. the calculation takes place within a square well or ‘particle in a box’ potential so normally the calculation is stopped before the ends are reached.
+If not you do this you should observe the wavepacket being reflected off the wall and then its continued motion.

 To solve the equation it is far easier to convert it into matrix form.
 This means calculating all the spatial dimension terms before calculating in time.
 Its not so obvious, but it becomes clear later on, that it helps to rewrite the equations by collecting terms in \(\psi^{j+1}\) and in \(\psi^j\) as